The eFRED package makes it easy to import any

 #> 5 1949-01-01 2260.807 4.3

-The column containing the data for GDP is named "y"
+#> 6 1949-04-01 2253.128 5.3The column containing the data for GDP is named "y".

-Since no name was provided for "UNRATE"
+Since no name was provided for "UNRATE", the column name is

 the same as the series.
 Note that the codes are not case sensitive.
 The

-function automatically converts all codes to
+fred function automatically converts all codes to

 uppercase.
-The last argument, all=FALSE
+The last argument, all=FALSE, is included

 because GDP and the unemployment rate have different frequencies